Read the Internet Matters guide on choosing a mobile phone for a child.

 We recommend trying the BBC's free app Own It.

 The app is designed for children to use when they get their first phone.
 The app has a special keyboard that gives children helpful tips and friendly advice as they type.

-Apps to check what a child is doing online (Apple Family Sharing and Google Family Link)
+Apps to check what a child is doing online (Apple Family Sharing and Family Link from Google)